Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 To run this file in the attached Jupyter notebooks, please copy the checkpoint file to the following path "Training_Prediction/FOMM/Trained_Models/".

-The keypoints corresponding to 3883 VoxCeleb videos which can be used to train the VRNN can be found with the same google drive link.
+The keypoints corresponding to 5001 Bair videos which can be used to train the VRNN can be found with the same google drive link.